LocationAlhambra , CA United States

 Landry has lived in Alhambra for 2 years and describes it as a calm neighborhood, with police officers and residents who treat him with respect.
 While I spoke to him, one resident came up to us and offered him a handful of nuts.
 He also describes Alhambra police officers as regularly checking on him.

 Recently, the City of Alhambra started offering more homeless services.
-In January, it contracted with Union Station Homeless Services in Pasadena to provide a housing navigator for the local homeless population.
+In January, Alhambra contracted with Union Station Homeless Services in Pasadena to provide a housing navigator for the local homeless population.
 That navigator, Amber Follett, works closely with Lowen and Soria to holistically address the needs of Alhambra’s homeless.

 Alexis Boothby, Follet’s supervisor at Union Station, said that it is a challenge to find the funds and the subsidized units to move the homeless into permanent housing, but passage of Measure HHH by Los Angeles voters last November should help by providing a $1.2 billion to build 10,000 housing units for the homeless.

-In March, L.A.
+And in March, L.A.
 County voters passed Measure H, a half-cent sales tax increase that would pay for homeless services for 10 years.
 Currently, the City of Alhambra has funded Follett’s position until next April using federal funds.
 Jessica Binnquist, Alhambra’s deputy city manager, said the city hopes that money from Measure H can pay for such a position after that.

 All these efforts are good news for Tony.
-He tries to avoid sleeping in shelters. because his schizophrenia makes it difficult for him to be around too many people.
+He tries to avoid sleeping in shelters, because his schizophrenia makes it difficult for him to be around too many people.
 Permanent housing could provide him with the stability and solitude that he needs.

 “I’m tired of living on the streets,” he said.
 “Otherwise, I just want to be left alone.”